Nslookup.exe keeps popping up, uses high CPU, is it virus?

 Is nslookup.exe a virus or malware?

 The real nslookup.exe is not a virus.
 It’s a tool from Microsoft for dealing with network stuff.
-But, sometimes bad guys make viruses that look like normal files, like nslookup.exe, to trick you and your computer’s security.
+But, sometimes hackers make viruses that look like normal files, like nslookup.exe, to trick you into believing they are normal files while trying to get past your computer’s security.

-How can you verify if it’s a virus?
+How can you check if it’s a virus?

-You can check if nslookup.exe is the real deal or a bad guy by:
+You can check if nslookup.exe is the real deal by checking where it’s located:

-2. Scanning for viruses: Use a good antivirus to check the file and see if it’s safe.Scan exe file using antivirus software
+2. Use a good antivirus to check the file and see if it’s safe.Scan exe file using antivirus software

-How to address high cpu and memory usage by nslookup.exe?
+How to fix high CPU and memory usage by nslookup.exe?

-2. Check your network: Make sure your internet and network settings are right.
+2. Make sure your internet and network settings are right.
 You might need to talk to your internet provider for help.

 Related concern: Why is My Memory Usage So High When Nothing is Running?

-Reddit users share a lot of good tips about things like nslookup.exe.
-One person said the nslookup window keeps showing up because something else in your computer is using it a lot or a scheduled task is doing it.
+Reddit users share a lot of good info about things like nslookup.exe.
+One person said the nslookup window keeps showing up because something else in your computer is using it a lot or a scheduled task is doing a nameserver lookup.

 Nslookup.exe Reddit

-Running nslookup commands like “nslookup google.com” should show Google’s address, which means it’s working right.
+Running nslookup commands like “nslookup google.com” should show Google’s address, which means it’s working as intended.
 But it’s rare for a virus to pretend to be nslookup.exe, though it’s not impossible.

 nslookup command in Windows 11